The Systematic Approach to ACLS

 (B) Breathing: Give bag-mask ventilation, provide supplemental oxygen, and avoid excessive ventilation.
 Also, adequacy of ventilation and oxygenation should be monitored during this step.

 (C) Circulation: Obtain IV access, attach ECG leads, identify and monitor arrhythmias, giving fluids if needed, and use defibrillation if appropriate.

-The ACLS survey is included in every ACLS algorithm and like the BLS Primary Survey, it helps to systematize the resuscitation process and improve patient outcomes.
+The Primary Assessment is included in every ACLS algorithm and like the BLS Assessment, it helps to systematize the resuscitation process and improve patient outcomes.